-The Facilitation Team will coordinate with OPC, and directly engage the DCTF in a phased approach to meet the aforementioned legislatively mandated deliverables.
-Following the last meeting, a report will be drafted by the Facilitation Team.
-A draft of this report is expected to be distributed to DCTF Members for review and comment in late December 2009.
-A final report will be written and forwarded to regulators and the legislature by January 15, 2010.
+The Administrative Team will coordinate with OPC, and directly engage the DCTF in a phased approach to meet the aforementioned legislatively mandated deliverables.
+Following the last meetings in 2014 and 2016, reports will be drafted by the Administrative Team.
+Drafts of these reports are expected to be distributed to DCTF Members for review and comment in late December 2014and December 2016.
+Final reports will be written and forwarded to regulators and the legislature by January 15, 2015 and January 15, 2017.
 This timeline is subject to change.

-78 Legal compliance
+Legal compliance

 All work of the DCTF will be in compliance with the Bagley-Keene Open Meeting Act of 2004.
-The Facilitation Team, participating state agencies, and DCTF Members are expected to maintain familiarity and compliance with all aspects of the act as it applies to the work of the DCTF.
+The Administrative Team, participating state agencies, and DCTF Members are expected to maintain familiarity and compliance with all aspects of the act as it applies to the work of the DCTF.